amirmasoudabdol/preferably/README.md

 ## Customization

-In addition of pkgdown customizations, Preferably offers a few more options as listed here.
+In addition of pkgdown customization, Preferably offers a few more options as listed here.

 ### Custom Analytic